sanger-cellular-informatics/Targeton-Designer/README.md

 ##### Designer config
 Is used to specify parameters specific for the Primer Designer tool.
-Designer tool config contains stringency vector to specify a set of stringencies to run Primer3.
+Designer tool config contains a stringency vector to specify a set of stringencies to run Primer3, and a vector to specify the column order of the csv output file.
 To set up user defined configuration for primer3, you can pass ``--conf`` argument with file path to the ``primer`` command.